We are affiliated with https://allstarseniorbenefits.com

-Whether you decide on a cremation or a burial funeral, this may have many moving parts.
+Whether you decide on a cremation funeral or a burial funeral, this may have many moving parts.
 It is important to understand all the costs that are involved so you can know what to expect as you plan for your funeral expenses.

 Below you will see a general estimate for some of the most common components that are attached to a burial service for a cremation service.
-These are just average costs as reported by National Funeral Directors Association.
+These are just average costs as reported by the National Funeral Directors Association.

 Again your cost may be higher or lower depending on where you live and what choices you make for the funeral.